FlowSs/GIST/README.md

 The second part of RQ4 (Table 5) uses the other generated `.csv` file i.e. `res_mult.csv` where the users can find the fault types coverage using the Overall Best First and Each Best First criteria for k = {2, 3 4}.
 We also provided those files in the directory `results_files/` with `res_mult_PROCEDURE.csv`.

-Each `res_mult_PROCEDURE.csv` is structured similarly as the `res_PROCEDURE.csv` files, with the same block structure of size 6.
-Available data are the obtained fault types coveraged by combining k = {2, 3, 4} test sets using EBF criterion and by combining k = {2, 3, 4} test sets using the OBF criterion.
+Each `res_mult_PROCEDURE.csv` is structured similarly to the `res_PROCEDURE.csv` files, with the same block structure of size 6.
+Available data are the obtained fault types covered by combining k = {2, 3, 4} test sets using the EBF criterion and by combining k = {2, 3, 4} test sets using the OBF criterion.